St. Stephen's College, Delhi: Etymology

-The college was named after Saint Stephen, who was adopted by the Anglican Church as the patron saint of Delhi after Christians were reportedly stoned to death during the 1857 uprising, as they were the first Christian martyrs in North India and were stoned, parallels to Saint Stephen were obvious.
+The college was named after Saint Stephen, who was adopted by the Anglican Church as the patron saint of Delhi after Christians were reportedly stoned to death during the 1857 uprising, as they were the first Christian martyrs in North India and were stoned, parallels to Saint Stephen were obvious.The red colour in the logo of the College represents the spirit of sacrifice as seen in the life of the Saint.

 Present form

 St. Stephen's College is a co-educational institution of higher learning.
 It is one of the three founding colleges of University of Delhi, along with Hindu College and Ramjas College.
 In spite of its location in North India, the college has always striven to admit students and select teachers from all communities and from all parts of India.
 It also admits a small number of students from overseas.
 The college offers a number of scholarships and awards to meritorious students.
 These are endowed over a period of time.
 As of February 2017, the governing body of St. Stephen's College has decided to go ahead with the proposal to seek autonomy for the institution.